Getting Started

 There are three ways to run Calyx programs: Verilator, Icarus Verilog, and Calyx's native interpreter.
 You'll want to set up at least one of these options so you can try out your code.

-Icarus is an easy way to get started on most platforms.
+Icarus Verilog is an easy way to get started on most platforms.

-On a Mac, you can install Icarus Verilog with Homebrew by typing brew install icarus-verilog
+On a Mac, you can install it via Homebrew by typing brew install icarus-verilog

 .